psamuels00/artwork/README.md

 ## TODO
-- add title to top of mobile pages, eg: "Portfolio"
 - show doodles menu on main doodles page for non-mobile
 - add image pages for projects
 - add a projects submenu similar to doodles

+- rewrite the home page to make it more DRY
 - add descriptons for each project
 - add descriptions for each project image
 - improve doodles main page, for mobile, simplify the markup